opencast/opencast/docs/guides/admin/docs/upgrade.md

 The introduction of the new scheduler service requires an update to the Elasticsearch index:

-1. Delete the index directory at `…/data/index`.
+1. Delete the index directory at `data/index`.
-2. Restart Opencast and wait until the system is fully started.
+    - Note: If you previously deleted `data/index` while migrating the scheduler service, skip step 1!
+2. Start Opencast if you have not already, waiting until it has started completely.
 3. Use one of the following methods to recreate the index:

     - Make an HTTP POST request to `/admin-ng/index/recreateIndex` using your browser or an alternative HTTP client.